sablin39/sablin39/README.md

 # About

 This is Yoake-Sablin, an agender cyberneticist.
-Focusing on control theory, robotics, physics-based rendering, and parallel programming.
-Also interested in information geometry and optimal transport though just a newbie.
+Currently focusing on control theory, robotics, physics-based rendering, and parallel programming.
+I am also interested in information geometry and optimal transport though just a newbie.

 Fluent in 🇨🇳 汉语; 🇺🇸 English; 🇷🇺 Русский.
 Always open for friendly discussions :)